Hydroponic Farming FAQ:

 Hydroponic farming FAQ # 37: How is the nutrient level tested in hydroponic farms?

 When plants start absorbing the nutrient solution, the levels start decreasing.
 An electrical conductivity meter or total dissolved solids meter can be used to test the levels of nutrient solution.
-The readings of the meter indicate the amount of nutrients to be added and their proportions.
-Every crop needs a different mix of nutrients and additives of used up (absorbed) nutrients should be crop specific.
+The readings of the meter indicate the number of nutrients to be added and their proportions.
+Every crop needs a different mix of nutrients and additives of used up (absorbed) nutrients should be crop-specific.

 Hydroponic farming FAQ # 38: How often should one feed hydroponic plants?

-There are many factors which influence the feed given to the hydroponic plants such as the age of the plant, temperature, humidity, crop type, nature of the growing medium, etc. Young plants need very low amount of nutrients, so they are given nutrient supply for a shorter period of time.
-Plants at flowering and fruiting stage require more nutrients hence the supply is given for a longer duration of time.
-Similarly, for growing mediums like Perlite (once in 2-3 hours at low frequency), clay (once every 1-2 hours at low frequency) and rock wool (3-6 times a day)
+There are many factors that influence the feed given to the hydroponic plants such as the age of the plant, temperature, humidity, crop type, nature of the growing medium, etc. Young plants need a very low amount of nutrients, so they are given nutrient supply for a shorter period of time.
+Plants at the flowering and fruiting stage require more nutrients hence the supply is given for a longer duration of time.
+Similarly, for growing mediums like Perlite (once in 2-3 hours at low frequency), clay (once every 1-2 hours at low frequency), and rock wool (3-6 times a day)

 Hydroponic farming FAQ # 39: How often should be the nutrient solution changed?